Isaiah & Lamentations: Any Hope?

 Here Moses returns to the originally story, placing the blame on the Israelite men and declaring that God punished the guilty Israelites by killing them with the plague.
 Everyone who remained faithful to the God of Israel, he says, was not punished.

 This is certainly more just than accusing the Midianites or Bilam for the deeds of the unfaithful Israelites.
-But I notice two moral problems:
+But two moral problems remain.

 The Israelites who followed the orders to massacre all the Midianites in the valley of Peor, even infants, are never considered guilty.
 Genocide is not a crime in the Torah.
 If the Israelite men felt uneasy about it, they probably excused themselves by thinking: “Don’t blame me; God made me to do it.”